2012 World Junior Ice Hockey Championships: Gold medal celebration

 Sweden's gold medal win was their first since 1981, as well as their second gold medal in total.
 The gold medal was celebrated on January 7, 2012, in front of over 6,000 fans at Kungsträdgården in Stockholm.

 Division I

 Division I A

-The Division I A tournament was played in Garmisch-Partenkirchen, Germany, from 11 to 17 December 2011.
+The Division I A tournament was played in Garmisch-Partenkirchen, Germany, from December 11 to December 17, 2011.

 Division I B

-The Division I B tournament was played in Tychy, Poland, from 12 to 18 December 2011.
+The Division I B tournament was played in Tychy, Poland, from December 12 to December 18, 2011.

 Division II

 Division II A

-The Division II A tournament was played in Donetsk, Ukraine, from 12 to 18 December 2011.
+The Division II A tournament was played in Donetsk, Ukraine, from December 12 to December 18, 2011.

 Division II B

 The Division II B tournament was played in Tallinn, Estonia, from 10 to 16 December 2011.

 Division III

-The Division III tournament was played in Dunedin, New Zealand, from 16 to 22 January 2012.
+The Division III tournament was played in Dunedin, New Zealand, from January 16 to January 22, 2012.
 Although originally scheduled to participate, North Korea withdrew from the tournament for unspecified reasons.